La Cave à Laine's Story

-I am now listening to Ed Sheeran, Taylor Swift and Florence and the Machine, but it will probably change in the years to come...
+I am now listening to Taylor Swift, Angèle, and Florence and the Machine, but it will probably change in the years to come...
 I am reading a lot of dystopian novels, the usual crime stories and some contemporary Italian authors, as well as knitting literature, from Elizabeth Zimmermann to the Yarn Harlot.

 La Cave à Laine's mission is to help you become a better knitter while having pleasurable time, because knitting is fun :)

 Funny enough La Cave à Laine (The Yarn Cellar) do not sell yarn or needles (laine, aiguille).
 But I sell everything to put your yarn and needles in, and to make stuff with them!